 8. Take An Altitude Adjustment Supplement

 Dihydromyricetin (DHM) - In addition to Glutathione being a great supplement for altitude sickness, DHM is another ingredient proven to improve physical performance during high altitude in a 2014 study.³ An excellent herb to include in your altitude adjustment supplement regime.

-the includes both Glutathione and Dihydromyricetin (DHM).
+sold in Colorado shops, that includes both Glutathione and Dihydromyricetin (DHM).